 Two miles east of North Berwick is a rocky headland surrounded by cliffs offering stunning views north to the sea-bird colony on Bass Rock.
-Anywhere else, Bass Rock would dominate the attention, but here it takes second place to the remarkable curtain wall of Tantallon Castle, built on a spectacular site which could have been the oigin of the legend of King Arthur's Camelot.
+Anywhere else, Bass Rock would dominate the attention, but here it takes second place to the remarkable curtain wall of Tantallon Castle, built on a spectacular site that by some accounts was the origin of the legend of King Arthur's Camelot.

-In 1491 Tantallon castle was besieged by James IV in reprisal for an agreement by the Fifth Earl of Angus to betray him to Henry VII of England.
-Little damage was done and relations were later repaired.
-In 1528 the castle was besieged again, this time by James V, seeking revenge on his stepfather, Archibald Douglas, 6th Earl of Angus: but again the royal forces were outmatched by the castle's defences.
-The following year James V acquired the castle by negotiation and set to work on improving its defences still further to withstand the artillery of the day.
+In 1528 the castle was besieged again, this time by James V, seeking revenge on its owner, his hated stepfather, Archibald Douglas, 6th Earl of Angus.
+Once more, however, the royal forces were outmatched by the castle's defences, which withstood an artillery barrage that lasted 20 days, again apparently with little damage.
+The following year James V took possession the castle following the exile of the 6th Earl of Angus, and set to work on improving its defences still further.

 The 6th Earl of Angus regained the castle on his return from exile in 1543, and again sought to betray Scotland to England, allowing Tantallon to be used as a base and a treasury by Henry VIII's ambassador, Sir Ralph Sadler during, the "Rough Wooing" of Mary Queen of Scots (see our Historical Timeline).
 A sense of the sheer power of the castle at the time can be gained from a comment made by Sir Ralph in a letter to Henry VIII: "Temptallon is of such strength as I nede not feare the malice of myne enymeys..."
 He also commented, however, that the castle was poorly furnished and there were only limited stocks of food and coal.